Charles is a software engineer and college professor interested in technology, medicine, economics, and nutrition.

 Even with bloated classes used for individual voxels, modern PCs have so much RAM that it's almost not a problem.
 The biggest problem was speed.

 Profiling showed that the conversion of a voxel chunk into a mesh of triangles took up over 90% of runtime.
-Creating large voxel maps quickly was a simple matter of reusing calls to the Perlin noise function, and once converted to meshes a voxel volume performs much as any other object.
+Creating large voxel maps quickly was a simple matter of reusing calls to the Perlin noise function, and once converted to meshes a voxel volume performs similar to any other object.

 Using a series of Compute Shader kernels to produce maps and compress them into an array of visible voxels turned out to be a satisfactory solution.
 A Geometry Shader can accept a GPU buffer that contains the array to avoid any need to copy to and from main system RAM before the initial display.